Cleveland FMLA lawyer

 When leave is granted by the employer, it can be taken all at once or it can be taken in smaller increments of time, known as “intermittent leave.”
 Once an employee has taken FMLA leave, employers are allowed to calculate the remaining amount of leave in several different ways.
 Making those calculations can be confusing for employees, who must rely on what they are told by the employer about their FMLA rights.
 Talking to an experienced FMLA attorney will help ensure you can protect your rights.

 The FMLA is a complicated law with precise technical requirements that both the employer and the employee must follow.
 If the employee fails to follow these requirements, employers might be able to deny protected leave and even fire the employee.
 One common pitfall concerns notification requirements.
 Employers can require that employees follow their ordinary call-off procedures when using FMLA leave.
 Sometimes that means calling multiple people at the company.
 It is not uncommon for employers to fire employees who fail to follow the call-off procedures.

 Employees who return from FMLA are typically entitled to be restored to the position they held before using leave.
 As a general rule, companies cannot demote an employee on return from leave.
 There are a few exceptions to this rule though.
-Figuring out whether they apply in a given situation depends on legal analysis of the unique facts by an employment lawyer.
+Figuring out whether they apply in a given situation depends on legal analysis of the unique facts by an FMLA attorney.

-The FMLA can be confusing and frustrating to navigate.
-The Cleveland attorneys at Bolek Besser Glesius have helped many employees through medical leave process, and we might be able to do the same for you.
-If you believe that your rights under the FMLA have been violated or that you have experienced FMLA discrimination and retaliation, we will work with you to get justice.
+The Family and Medical Leave Act can be confusing and frustrating to navigate.
+The Cleveland employment attorneys at Bolek Besser Glesius have helped many employees through the medical leave process, and we might be able to do the same for you.
+If you believe that your rights have been violated, contact an FMLA lawyer at Bolek Besser Glesius today for a free consultation.